AdityaNow/NavtorAssignment/README.md

 # NavtorAssignment
-Selenium Interaction with Web Elements &amp; C#
+C# - Selenium Interaction with Web Elements

 Purpose - Navigate to "https://primeng.org/" then select a city from a dropdown